mdarifuzzaman11/FireChat/README.md

 What I Learned During the Build: Sockets, Rest APIs, Sending Images, React Hooks, Props, and CSS!

-With online statuses, great design and functionality, icons telling you who read the message, image support, sound notifications, the ability to create multiple rooms, and much more, I have also used PWA to modify the Web App and Turn into a PWA (progressive web application) and can be downloaded as an Nativ Web App.
+With online statuses, great design and functionality, icons telling you who read the message, image support, sound notifications, the ability to create multiple rooms, and much more, I have also used PWA to modify the Web App and Turn into a PWA (progressive web application) and can be downloaded as a Native Web App.

 ## Getting Started